bracesoftware/PawnScript/doc/directives.md

 #emit:sctrl,1
 // Set that cell id.
 #emit:push
-// Push that address to the stack.
+// Push that address to the stack (kind of manual 'addrset').
 #emit:csnm,temporaryvar
 // Name it that because it's name is not in the stack, so we will pop it later.
 #emit:dtyp,1